dstein64/gifcast/README.md

 *gifcast* expects the asciinema cast to have a `.cast` extension.
 See below for instructions on recording an asciinema cast.

-To convert an asciinema cast to an animated GIF, navigate to index.html, and load the cast.
-The time to process increases with the screen size and duration of the cast.
+To convert an asciinema cast to an animated GIF, navigate to index.html, load the cast, select a size, and click *Render*.

 *gifcast* is available at
 <https://dstein64.github.io/gifcast/>.